What is Psychology?

 • Clinical Social Worker

 Clinical social workers provide emotional and mental support to individuals through therapy.
 They may perform a wide variety of tasks including communicating with patients, conducting psychosocial evaluations, and coordinating patient care interactions.
 These professionals often work in hospitals, mental health clinics, residential nursing facilities, home healthcare companies, and substance abuse treatment centers.
-According to PayScale, clinical social workers make an average base salary of $57,600 per year.
+According to PayScale, healthcare social workers make an average base salary of $62,990 per year.

 • Psychiatrist